 It is sometimes helpful to include a photograph as part of the risk assessment documentation for additional context.
 Furthermore, the risk management plan must be clearly communicated to all handlers and made readily accessible for reference.

 A very careful individual patient assessment must be made before using toileting slings and correct sizing is essential.
 The person that is lifted must have a good tone and sitting balance with an FIM score of 2 or 3.
 Also, the individual should be able to cooperate and understand instructions.
 Such as keeping arms on the outside of the sling.
-If the patient does not meet the above criteria, then they are likely to be unsuitable for this type of sling and alternative options should be considered.
+If the patient does not meet the above criteria, then they are likely to be unsuitable for this type of sling and you should consider alternative options.

 It is important to note that a patient’s physical and cognitive abilities may change throughout the course of a day.
 For example, he/she may have good strength on a morning (sling may be deemed suitable) but this declines later in the day, due to fatigue and the sling may become unsuitable.
 This is why it is important that a dynamic risk assessment is carried out each and every time, prior to lifting.

 Fitting And Positioning

 It is important that you position the sling with the lower edge of the back panel sat just below waist level.
 This ensures that when the waist strap is brought round and fastened, it will be on the waist.
 If the sling is not positioned low enough, it could slip up slightly, causing discomfort under the axilla.
 Additionally, if the sling is even slightly too big, this could also cause discomfort in the person’s axilla.
 It is recommended to follow the sling manufacturer’s user instructions prior to use.

 The Oxford Range And Benefits: